fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ```

 ### -DisableCommands
-Indicates that this cmdlet turns off some sqlcmd features that might compromise security when run in batch files.
+Indicates that this cmdlet turns off some SQLCMD features that might compromise security when run in batch files.

 ```yaml
 Type: SwitchParameter